moorara/interview/cheatsheets/23-problem-solving.md

 **Q.** Trie is a tree for indexing keys represented as strings.
 It is also called radix tree or prefix tree.
 For the purpose of this question we consider a binary trie.
-A binary trie is a binary tree in which the left child represents the next character in a string and the right child represents the next character in the same level.
+A binary trie is a binary tree in which the left child represents the next character in a string and the right child represents an alternative character in the same position as the current character.
 Here is an example:

 ```